xvferdy/nextjs-portfolio/my-notes.md

 ## Notes
 - work with some image using import utils, best practice

-## Bug/bad bahaviour/I'm upset for/not statisfied/
+## Bug/bad bahaviour/I'm upset for/not statisfied/cantfix
 - layout not good when the window get small (desktop)
 - accesbility is not so good
+- mobile nav bad state classname / style

 ## Readme